Public health information

 Short answer

 CDC states signs and symptoms of HPS due to Andes virus appear 4 to 42 days after exposure.
-People with possible exposure should follow public-health monitoring instructions and seek medical care if symptoms develop.
+The wide range means that people with recent rodent or Andes virus exposure should stay symptom-aware for up to eight weeks, and should tell a clinician about the exposure if symptoms develop during that window.

 Frequently asked questions